Understanding Summary Trials in the Bharatiya Nagarik Suraksha Sanhita (BNSS)

 Scope of Summary Trials under BNSS

-• Abetment of these offences.
+Abetment of any of these listed offences.

-Conditions for Conducting Summary Trials
+Conditions for Conducting Summary Trials:

-• The magistrate must be satisfied that the case can be adequately addressed through summary procedures without compromising justice.
+The Magistrate must be satisfied that the case can be adequately addressed through summary procedures without compromising justice.

 Procedural Aspects of Summary Trials